-Back to the XIXth century, men shaved with razors which required a high skill cap to prevent injuries.
-Men therefore had no other choice but to rely on professional barbers or to buy pretty inconvenient razors for the most reckless ones.
+Back in the XIXth century, men shaved with razors which required a high skill cap to prevent injuries.
+Men, therefore, had no other choice but to rely on professional barbers or to buy pretty inconvenient razors for the most reckless ones.

 Even if protective devices for safer razors were available around 1870, blades were still being forged and required being sharpened every time they get dulled, which was too often the case.

 However, everything changed in 1895, when an American called King Camp Gillette invented a razor with a replaceable blade attachment, which marked the birth of the disposable razor we know today.

 At first glance, it seems like a great technological innovation.
 And it probably is.
 But the real revolution was definitely not there.
 In fact, Gillette’s disposable blade laid the first stone of a new business model: the two-part pricing model.

 Printers and ink cartridges.
 Coffee machines and coffee pods.
 Consoles and video games.
 Nowadays, the “razor and blades” model is used all around the world, by thousands of companies, generating billions and billions of dollars.
 A tremendous but also easy to explain success.